PencilCode/reference/documents/turtle/home.html.md

 <h3>Drawing Shapes</h3>

-<b>home</b> can be used to create intricate drawings where the center of the shape is the focus, e.g. flowers.
+<code>home</code> can be used to create intricate drawings where the center of the shape is the focus, e.g. flowers.

 In this example, we create an arrow.

-<code class="jumbo"><span data-dfnright="draw an arrow">
+<pre class="examp"><span data-dfnright="draw an arrow">
   dot blue
   label "home", 'top'
   p = pen red, 2